Download Your Free

 business office(s) or suite, land, farm, or merely

 things.
 The premises rented may include not only specific

-rooms, but also access to other common
+rooms, but also access to other common areas such

-etc. The agreement may specify how and when these places
+The agreement may specify how and when these places

 may be used, and by whom.
 There may be detailed description

 of the current condition of the premises, for comparison

-with the condition at the time the
+with the condition at the time the premises are surrendered.

-a hotel room), weeks, months, or years.
-There may
+hotel room), weeks, months, or years.
+There may be

 number of years (e.g., seven) in order to be enforceable